simplystats/simplystats.github.io/_posts/2016-11-09-not-all-forecasters-got-it-wrong.md

 The fact that 538 did so much better than other forecasters should remind us how hard it is to do data analysis in real life.
 Knowing math, statistics and programming is not enough.
-It requires experiences and a deep understanding of the nuances related to the specific problem at hand.
+It requires experience and a deep understanding of the nuances related to the specific problem at hand.
 Nate Silver and the 538 team seem to understand this more than others.